It’s almost too pretty to eat. But eat it we shall. Romanesco is closer in taste to cauliflower than to broccoli, but milder and nuttier than either.

 - 1/4 cup high quality olive oil

-2 Thinly slice the celery.
-Thinly slice the red onion, across the grain.
+2 Soak onion slices in water a few minutes: Thinly slice the red onion, across the grain.
 Place the red onion slices in a bowl and cover with water.
 This will take the onion-y edge off the onion, making it easier to eat raw in the salad.

-3 Smash the whole clove of garlic (not cut, just smash with the flat side of a chef's knife) and place in the bottom of a small bowl.
+3 Make dressing with smashed garlic, vinegar, salt, anchovy, olive oil: Smash the whole clove of garlic (not cut, just smash with the flat side of a chef's knife) and place in the bottom of a small bowl.
 Add the vinegar and salt, stir to dissolve the salt.
 Add the minced anchovy if using.
 Then whisk in the olive oil.

 Sprinkle with freshly ground black pepper to serve.